TYPES OF CASINOS IN FLORIDA

 The minimum gambling age is 18 for pari-mutuel betting or poker and 21 for gaming machines.

-Shown below is a list of all Florida casinos.
+Shown below is a list of all casinos in Florida.
 Click on a name to see a page of detailed information about that particular casino.

 - Calder Casino & Race Course